Fairfax, VA Domestic Violence Attorney

 A domestic violence charge carries the possibility of jail time, a fine.
 First time offenders can receive up to a year in jail, up to a $2500 fine and various probation requirements to include Anger Management classes, mental health and substance abuse evaluation and treatment.
 Repeat offenders face additional penalties to include a conviction for a felony and substantially more jail time.

 Understanding the penalties which may apply in a domestic violence case is crucial to knowing how to proceed.
 Should a defendant choose to go to trial, accept an agreement.
+If you are facing domestic violence charges, you should seek legal representation; our Fairfax, VA Domestic Violence Attorney can help you further understand the process and help to protect your rights.

 Why Choose the Criminal Defense Lawyers at